 Department of Politics and International Relations

 Dr Shesterinina’s interests lie at the intersection of international relations, comparative politics, and qualitative methodology.
-Her field-intensive research explores the internal dynamics of and international intervention in contemporary armed conflict, with a focus on ordinary people’s mobilization under uncertainty and civilian protection norms and practices.
+Her field-intensive research explores the internal dynamics of and international intervention in contemporary armed conflict, with a focus on social mobilization, ex-combatant demobilization and reintegration, and civilian protection norms and practices.

 - Research interests